vim-scripts/riv.vim/README.rst

 Table
 ~~~~~

-Auto Format Table
+Tables are highlighted and folded.

+For Grid table, it is auto formatted.
 (Currently require vim compiled with python. )

-Grid Table:
+* Grid Table:

   Highlighted and Folded.
   When folded, the numbers of rows and columns will be shown as '3x2'

   Can be autoformated.
 Only support equal columns each row (no span).

   + Actions: